 File types and download actions

 This file stores your preferences with respect to what Firefox does when it comes across known file types, such as whether you want to save a file or open it with a specific application.
-For more information see Change what Firefox does when you click on or download a file.
+For more information, see Manage file types and download actions in Firefox.

 Based on information from Transferring data to a new profile - Firefox (mozillaZine KB)